Diastasis Recti is without doubt a major factor (or at least a symptom) in the mummy tummy stakes.

 2. Not the only problem with most mummy tummies

 In our determination to identify the one issue to place all our focus on, we easily lose sight of the maybe more obvious stuff.
-I recently dealt with a client who was so fixated on diastasis recti as the key to all her mummy tummy woes, she chose to ignore (or at least downplay) her excessive sugar consumption.
+I recently dealt with a client who was so fixated on diastasis recti as the key to all her mummy tummy woes, she was ignoring excessive sugar consumption.
 The abdominal gap wasn’t the big deal in this particular case, the sugar in her diet was.
 But it was easier to focus on the former as that felt more ‘medical’, more out of her control, or was maybe just less painful or less hassle to deal with.

 Post natal fat loss does not have one isolated answer.

-This is why my MUTU System incorporates 5 essential components, ONE of which is treating diastasis recti.
+This is why my MUTU System incorporates a number of essential components, ONE of which is treating diastasis recti.

-Don’t kid yourself into thinking that if you could just close the gap in your abdominal muscles, all would be flat and gorgeous.
-In some cases this may be the predominant problem (every individual is unique), but there are 4 other issues.
+Don’t kid yourself into thinking that if you could just close the gap in your abdominal muscles, all would be flat and ‘fixed’.
+In some cases this may be the predominant problem (every individual is unique), but there are other factors.
 Ignore them, and you will make improvements, but you won’t have solved the problem.

 Are you confused by the extent of your own diastasis recti, and how much it contributes to the appearance of your tummy?
 Let me know where you’re struggling and I’ll try to clear it up for you!